kormax/apple-enhanced-contactless-polling/README.md

       Here we see that a Mastercard has automatic selection creteria `0800000000` which corresponds to `00001000` in binary for the first byte of transit data mask.
       Other cards can be analysed the same way.

+### Bruteforce

+For the most dedicated people, there is a third method of finding useful information.

+It is possible to find ECP frames using sheer brute force.

+To do that, you have to program an NFC reader that does the following in a loop:

+1. Turn off the RF field;
+2. Wait 5-10 seconds;
+3. Turn on RF field;
+4. Attempt to increment/modify one of the values in a ECP frame;
+5. Send the ECP frame 3 times in 0.5 second intervals;
+6. Attempt the ANTICOLL; If successfull continue, otherwise return to 1);
+7. Observe results, save useful info (uid, ats, sak etc) try doing PPSE, DESFire functions, selecting basic AIDs.

+A couple of tips:
+- If you plan on running the brute force while not nearby, you can record a video of your device.
+- Before brute forcing, decide what is your goal, what feature or pass you might want to activate, this will define which values you'll have to try changing.
+- Do not try to bruteforce all values mindlessly.
+From the info available we see that most combinations are done using changing terminal type, subtype, and first and last bytes of TCI.

 # Notes